 Once we've finished the photoshoot I'll spend the next few weeks editing your photos - the time this takes is usually dependant on how busy I am with shoots.
 Editing can take from 1 week to 3 weeks in general.

 From there, depending on your personal preference, I will then upload your shoot album to the website or we will organise a viewing session at my viewing room (where I will also provide tea and cake!).
 Once you've seen your images you then choose which you'd like to have as your included prints or which you'd like to have made into your glorious wall art.
-The wait for your wall art/prints is dependent on which products you choose, but again this can be up to 3 weeks production time.
+The wait for your wall art/prints is dependent on which products you choose, this can be up to 3-4 weeks production time.

 Can you photograph more than one dog at a time?